Brayan Bello

 Brayan Bello (born May 17, 1999) is a Dominican professional baseball pitcher for the Boston Red Sox of Major League Baseball (MLB).
+He made his MLB debut in 2022.
 Listed at 6 ft 1 in and 195 lb, he throws and bats right-handed.

 Career

-Bello signed with the Boston Red Sox as an international free agent in July 2017.
+Bello signed with the Boston Red Sox as an international free agent on July 2, 2017.
 He spent his first professional season in 2018 with the Dominican Summer League Red Sox and Gulf Coast League Red Sox.
-In 2019, he played in Class A for the Greenville Drive, compiling a 5–10 win–loss record in 25 games, all starts, with a 5.43 earned run average (ERA) while striking out 119 batters in 117 2/3 innings pitched.
+In 2019, he played in Single–A for the Greenville Drive, compiling a 5–10 win–loss record in 25 games, all starts, with a 5.43 earned run average (ERA) while striking out 119 batters in 117 2/3 innings pitched.
 In 2020, due to the cancellation of the Minor League Baseball season because of COVID-19, he did not play professionally.

 Bello started 2021 with Greenville before being promoted to the Double-A Portland Sea Dogs.
 He was selected to the mid-season All-Star Futures Game, and was named the Starting Pitcher of the Year within Boston's farm system at the end of the season.
 Bello made six starts for Greenville and 15 starts for Portland, going a combined 7–3 with 3.87 ERA while striking out 132 batters in 95 1/3 innings.
 On November 19, in advance of the Rule 5 draft, the Red Sox added Bello to their 40-man roster.